Meet the artists.

 channls doesn’t need a singer to tell you how to feel.
 The songs do that on their own.
 One minute you’re in your head staring at the ceiling, the next you’re ready to throw a chair through it.
 It’s the kind of music that hits you where words usually fail.
 For channls, silence isn’t an omission, its liberation.

 Rooted in post-rock but unafraid of distortion-drenched aggression, channls lives in the liminal space between beauty and brutality.
 Think Russian Circles with the brashness of The Jesus Lizard, or Tool and boiled down to their rawest musical nerve.
 This is not post-rock to fall asleep to.
 This is a score for whatever storm you’re weathering.
+They’ve supported bands like Stinking Lizaveta and Bask.

 • Seeing Snakes